"Quality is at the heart of what we do"

 Practice support (often the difference)

-When comparing music schools or academies, ask what happens between lessons.
+When comparing music schools, ask what happens between lessons.
 Consistent practice support is what turns lessons into results.

 Compare teacher quality, whether lessons are customized to the learner's goals, scheduling policy, progress tracking, performance opportunities, and clear fees.
 Also confirm whether lessons are in-home, online, or studio-based and what areas in Nairobi are covered.